kirmar/delaysay/README.md

 - https://example.com/add-failed/

 $DELAYSAY_SLASH_COMMAND_LINKS_DOMAIN:
-- a base URL that the slash command can send users to (for API events like /add/?team=abc or /subscribe/?team=abc or /billing/?token=abc)
+- a base URL that the slash command can send users to (for API events like /add/?team=abc or /billing/?token=abc)
 - https://api.example.com
 - DON'T end it with a slash, because the slash command app.py will add in a slash and paths later on.
 - If you're using your $DELAYSAY_API_DOMAIN_NAME, you *must* use HTTPS (NOT just api.example.com and NOT http://api.example.com).
 - If you're using a link that redirects to your API (again, using HTTPS), then your link can be HTTP or HTTPS.
 If you do this, be sure to pass along query string parameters to your API though!

 ## STEP 1: Create the Slack App